rahil627/mind-of-rathewolf/docs/_posts/2014-11-26-creativity-as-organization-from-chaos.md

 A multi-player game installation in which the game installations are physically separated, but have a map to one other installation.

 A smartphone application that allows users to create things in real space, allowing people to interact with a digital world atop a real one.
-&#8212;
+--

 update from 8/25/2015:
 Organizing materials into different forms does indeed seem to define creativity.
-It&#8217;s the artistic version of materials science.
-It&#8217;s not about organizing a functional world.
-It&#8217;s about organizing a vision.
+It's the artistic version of materials science.
+It's not about organizing a functional world.
+It's about organizing a vision.